 (5) A quarry manager who contravenes subsection (4) commits an offence.

-[Section 43A inserted by No. 16 of 2002 s.
-4; amended by No. 16 of 2008 s.
+[Section 43A inserted: No. 16 of 2002 s.
+4; amended: No. 16 of 2008 s.
 17.]

 44. Duties of principal employer etc. as to appointing assistants

 (1) A principal employer, manager or other person authorised for the purpose who appoints a person to perform duties or assist that person to perform duties imposed under this Act must make the appointment in writing and must provide the person appointed with a written summary of responsibilities and duties.